Parkside station: Current condition

 The Forest Hills Volunteer Ambulance Corps is located in the vicinity of the former station.
 The former industrial block west of the line is currently a shopping center.
 The land east of the line south of Metropolitan Avenue where the Parkside-Montauk spur used to be is currently the site of the Metropolitan Avenue Public School Campus built from 2006 to 2010; the northern entrance to the campus is on Metropolitan Avenue, and the school building sits on the former right-of-way of the northern Montauk connection.
 The bridge above the Montauk Branch has been demolished.
 The right-of-way south of the demolished bridge, the southern wye and the Montauk branch define the border of a nearby Little League Baseball field complex.
-Shortly after the opening of the Metropolitan campus in 2010, the trestle and overpass over Metropolitan Avenue near the school were deemed to be structurally unsound.
+Shortly after the opening of the Metropolitan campus in 2010, the nearby trestle and overpass above Metropolitan Avenue were deemed to be structurally unsound.
 However, no action was taken, and in 2014, a study of the condition of the line found that 20% of the underside of the bridge had exposed reinforcement bars.